loldenburg/datalayertests-gcp/README.md

     4. Under "Build Configuration", select "Cloud Build configuration file (yaml or json)" and confirm " /cloudbuild.yaml" as the file name.
     5. Now run the trigger once manually.
 This will create the cloud functions in your project.

-3. Go to **Secret Manager** and enable the Secret Manager API:
-   3.1.
-In Secret Manager, create a secret called "data-layer-error-log-token" with the value of the GCF token set earlier in
-   Tealium Functions.
-   This will be used to authenticate the data layer error log cloud function.
-It has to be part of your Tealium Function request to the Cloud Function.

 4. Go to **Firestore**
     1. Select Native Mode